 Pros and Cons of Tattoos

 Getting a tattoo is never a decision to take lightly.
-It’s a permanent mark on your body, and the decision should be made only after careful consideration of all the pros and cons.
+It’s a permanent mark on your body, and the decision should be made only after careful consideration of all of the pros and cons.
 The most important factor is that you are happy with your choice.

-There are many good reasons to get a tattoo, but quite a few reasons not to as well.
+There are many good reasons to get a tattoo, though quite a few reasons not to as well.
 This article will give you both sides to help you decide if you’re truly ready for your next tattoo.

 There are many great reasons to get a tattoo.
 If you feel there are enough positives that go along with having a tattoo, then maybe getting inked is the way to go.

 One of the best things about tattoos is that they can represent different things for different people.
 One person may get a tattoo because they like the artistry, while another may get a tattoo as a way to commemorate a loved one or significant event.

 Regardless of your reason for getting a specific tattoo, it can be a great way to show the world and yourself just how important something or someone is to you.
 For many people, tattoos are a spiritual or psychological way to deal with an emotionally charged event.

 Getting a tattoo is like getting entry into a secret club.
 People with tattoos often recognize something in one another that allows them to build lasting friendships.
 By going to tattoo conventions, you can also meet with other like-minded individuals and build friendships.

 Tattoos Don’t Look That Bad as You Get Older